 Thank you for checking out All Wired Up, Team 8057.

 All Wired Up is a FIRST FRC team for students in Middle School and High School.
 Students will have the chance to learn about mechanical and electrical engineering, computer programming, graphic arts, photography/videography, marketing, web design and much more; all while helping to build a robot to compete in an international Robotics competition in the Spring.
 This program gives our youth a place to make friends and to learn for their future while having fun doing things they enjoy in a safe environment!

-Our competition for this coming season will be transportation themed.
+Our competition for this coming 2022-23 season will be sustainable energy themed.
 Check out the home page for a teaser video!

 Our FIRST® Robotics Competition (FRC) team, All Wired Up – Team 8057, was established in 2019 and serves South Lake County and the surrounding areas.
 We welcome students from several Middle and High schools as well as homeschooled students, giving our students the opportunity to work together and excel in the STEAM (Science, Technology, Engineering, Arts and Math) fields.
 The City of Groveland helped to establish the team and provides facility support as an initiative to showcase our youth as the future workforce for high tech companies looking to locate into the South Lake area.
 We won’t only build robots but also friendships, relationships and futures.

 Building robots is only one aspect of what our team offers.
 We will provide hands-on learning experiences that delivers opportunities in graphic arts, finance, business, journalism, community outreach, public relations, fundraising, marketing, art, team spirit, arts/crafts, web design, programming and in mechanical and electrical engineering.
 FIRST also provides over $85 million in scholarships.
 There is something for everyone on an FRC Robotics team.